Invoicing & Payments

 Account & Settings

-Configure roles, permissions, currencies, and system-wide preferences.
+Configure roles, permissions, currencies, taxes, and system-wide preferences.